konveyor/kai/docs/llm_selection.md

 active: *active
 ```

+> [!NOTE]
-- Note that authentication to Amazon Bedrock will look for environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to handle authentication.
+> Authentication to Amazon Bedrock will look for environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to handle authentication.
-  - While not required, it's recommended to use the [aws cli](https://aws.amazon.com/cli/) and verify you have command line access to AWS services working before proceeding
+> While not required, it's recommended to use the [aws cli](https://aws.amazon.com/cli/) and verify you have command line access to AWS services working before proceeding

 ### Azure OpenAI